dpnolte/next-node-assignment/assignments/2-pinned-articles.md

 5. Test the endpoint by visiting `http://localhost:3001/api/articles/recent`
 6. Verify that pinned articles appear in their specified positions

 Good luck!
-We're looking for a clean, efficient implementation that handles all the edge cases.
+We're looking for a clean, efficient implementation that demonstrates your ability to handle a more complex feature with a lot information to deep dive into.